Cameron Diaz On Parenting With Husband Benji Madden

-Cameron Diaz On Why Her and Husband Benji Madden's Different Sleep Schedules Have Helped Them As Parents
+Cameron Diaz Shares How Husband Benji Madden's Different Sleep Schedule Helps Them As Parents

 Cameron Diaz and husband Benji Madden are making quarantine life work for them when it comes to parenting their 3-month-old daughter, Raddix.